 Google has said it will be banning third-party data collection by the end of 2024.
+Making cookieless advertising the adtech trend to watch.
 What this ban means for the advertising industry is still a question mark, as advertisers and adtech companies look for alternatives in a cookieless future.

 That said, some of the question marks are finding solutions.
 Including, how to continue to provide personalized ads without access to third-party data.
 Hope lies in an industry that advertisers have been slow to infiltrate - gaming.

 In an article titled “Video games have replaced music as the most important aspect of youth culture” the Guardian argues that video games taking a central role in pop culture is “due [in part] to desperate marketers hunting for eyeballs in a Covid landscape of cancelled events.
 Coachella wasn’t happening, but Animal Crossing was open for business”.
 While gaming has been mainstream for years, as many of us sat at home in forced isolation during the pandemic, we discovered a new online community.

 As Bartosz Skwarczek, co-founder and CEO of online gaming marketplace G2A.com said, “gaming has so often been painted with the wrong brush – stereotyped as being isolating and unsociable.
 However, the pandemic has shown this could not be further from the truth.”
 And with the number of gamers worldwide predicted to increase to over 3.3 billion by 2024, it’s a growing audience for advertisers to target.

 Already, 93% of advertisers have seen an increase in video game advertising spend over the past 12 months.